Freedom of religion in Europe by country: Serbia

 The government of Serbia does not keep records of religiously motivated violence, and reporting from individual religious organization is sparse.

 The laws of Serbia establish the freedom of religion, forbid the establishment of a state religion, and outlaw religious discrimination.
 While registration with the government, is not necessary for religious groups to practice, the government confers certain privileges to registered groups.
 The government maintains a two-tiered system of registered groups, split between "traditional" groups and "nontraditional" groups.
 Minority groups and independent observers have complained that this system consists of religious discrimination.

 The government has programs established for the restitution of property confiscated by the government of Yugoslavia after World War II, and for property lost in the Holocaust.

 The media and individual members of parliament have been criticized for using disparaging language when referring to non-traditional groups.
 Antisemitic literature is commonly available in bookstores, and is prevalent online.

-Although religious freedom was largely respected by the government of the Kingdom of Yugoslavia and the Socialist Federal Republic of Yugoslavia, and Serbia's constitutions through its various incarnations as either an independent state or as part of Yugoslavia have nominally upheld religious freedom, it was also the site of significant religiously and ethnically-motivated war crimes during World War II and the Yugoslav Wars.
+Although religious freedom was largely respected by the government of the Kingdom of Yugoslavia and the Socialist Federal Republic of Yugoslavia, and Serbia's constitutions through its various incarnations as either an independent state or as part of Yugoslavia have nominally upheld religious freedom, it was also the site of significant religiously and ethnically motivated war crimes during World War II and the Yugoslav Wars.

+In 2023, the country was scored 4 out of 4 for religious freedom.

 Slovakia

 The laws of Slovakia guarantee the freedom of religious belief, and criminalize the defamation of and discrimination against religious groups.
 Religious groups may register with the government in order to receive certain privileges, but the threshold of membership required for new groups to register is prohibitively high.
 Government officials have explicitly stated that preventing Islamic organizations from registering is a reason for this requirement.
 Christian groups have also complained that this membership threshold stymies the ability for individuals in registered religious organizations to dissent against their religious leadership.

 Politicians from far-right parties in the National Council, Slovakia's legislative body, frequently espouse Islamophobic and antisemitic rhetoric and conspiracy theories.
 Some of them have faced censure as a consequence of their violation of laws against the propagation of extremist materials and against affiliation with groups dedicated to the suppression of fundamental rights and freedoms.

 According to NGOs and unregistered religious groups, negative attitudes toward unregistered religious groups are prevalent, and there are significant amounts of hate speech online against religious minorities and refugees.

+In 2023, the country was scored 4 out of 4 for religious freedom.